 Chapter 3.
 Hardware

 You can deploy Red Hat OpenStack Platform on trusted cloud providers.
 For the certified list of products, see Hardware - Tested and Approved.

 The following table includes deployment references for components mentioned in this guide.

 For additional manuals for Red Hat OpenStack Platform, see Product Documentation for Red Hat OpenStack Platform 15.

 Red Hat OpenStack Platform 15 is supported on Red Hat Enterprise Linux 8.
 For information on installing Red Hat Enterprise Linux, see Product Documentation for Red Hat Enterprise Linux 8.

 To install OpenStack components and their dependencies, use the Red Hat OpenStack Platform director.
 The director uses a basic OpenStack undercloud, which is used to provision and manage the OpenStack nodes in the final overcloud.

-Be aware that you will need one extra host machine for the installation of the undercloud, in addition to the environment necessary for the deployed overcloud.
-For detailed instructions, see Director Installation and Usage.
+Be aware that you need one extra host machine for the installation of the undercloud, in addition to the environment necessary for the deployed overcloud.
+For more information, see the Director Installation and Usage guide.

 Pacemaker is integrated into Red Hat Enterprise Linux as an add-on.
-To set up Red Hat Enterprise Linux for high availability, see Configuring and managing high availability clusters.
+To set up Red Hat Enterprise Linux for high availability, see the Configuring and managing high availability clusters guide.